someimportantcompany/graphql-keyvalue/README.md

 - Trying to send/receive a JSON object/array will throw an error.
 - **Why only one-level deep?** One of the benefits of GraphQL is the strictly typed schema that is produced.
 This isn't trying to defy the GraphQL schema, merely extend it to cover more use-cases.
 - After more than one level?
 Check out [graphql-type-json](https://npmjs.im/graphql-type-json).
+- Any questions or suggestions please [open an issue](https://github.com/someimportantcompany/graphql-keyvalue/issues).